alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 abstraction boundaries, and proposes a set of rules for how these abstractions should work: the _Abstraction Safety Contract_.
 We then discuss a particular method by which the Abstraction Safety contract can be violated: Public Escape.
-We conclude by beginning to design a static analysis which can reason about Public Escape.
+We conclude by beginning to design a static analysis that can reason about Public Escape.

 # Contents